ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### Caller

-1. Provide the peripheral account with an allowance in the amount to be swapped.
+1. Provide the periphery account with an allowance in the amount to be swapped.
-2. Call one of the peripheral contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
+2. Call one of the periphery contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
    Every swap function accepts a `path`, an array of exchanges to go through.

-#### In the peripheral contract (UniswapV2Router02.sol)
+#### In the periphery contract (UniswapV2Router02.sol)

 3. Identify the amounts that need to be traded on each exchange along the path.
 4. Iterates over the path.
 For every exchange along the way it sends the input token and then calls the exchange's `swap` function.